Last Updated 4-23-08

 Fat, butter, crisco

-Tutorial #G1: Shortened Life for Longer Storage Life (coming Dec.
-1)
+Tutorial #G1: Shortened Life for Longer Storage Life (coming this Spring)

 Society Problem #2: Find raw materials that allow easier and faster production of manufactured goods.
 (This problem is related to problem 1) This material should be cheap, lightweight, waterproof, inert, and moldable.